OscarGariboiOrts/Author-Profiling-in-Twitter/README.md

 We'll show 2 different note-books with the 2 different approaches we have followed for each sub-problem: Author Profiling in Twitter - Variety Prediction.ipynb and Author Profiling in Twitter - Gender Prediction.ipynb.

 A Baseline based on a Bag-of-Words was provided.
 The main goal of this tasks, besides the pure pleasure of learning, has been set in beating the Baseline.

+A basic code written in R was provided by the instructors.
+This basic code basically implemented the Bag-of-Words approach.
+Completely new code has been written using Python.
+Tweets both in train and test datasets have been preprocessed to remove the accents.

+There has been a testing phase where 82 different models have been built and tested.
+Finally the models with best performance have been selected and reported in the attached note-book files.

+Further information about the tasks done under the scope of Variety and Gender classification can be found in the corresponding sections.